mdas86/nasa-apod-android-demo/README.md

 - Allow users to create/manage a list of &quot;favorite&quot; listings
 - Display date, explanation, Title and the image / video of the day
 - Dark mode support
-- App should handle different screen sizes, orientations
+- Handle different screen sizes, orientations

 ## Screenshots
 ![](images/Home.png)